History

 Lili-Anna Pereša appointed President

-The Board appoints Lili-Anna Pereša the Foundation’s President and CEO.
-Trained as an engineer, she brings 25 years of experience heading agencies that aim to empower vulnerable populations – including Centraide of Greater Montreal, YWCA of Montreal, the One Drop Foundation, and Amnesty International France.
+The Board appointed Lili-Anna Pereša as the Foundation’s President and CEO.
+Trained as an engineer, she brings 25 years of experience leading agencies that aim to empower vulnerable populations — including Centraide of Greater Montreal, YWCA of Montreal, the One Drop Foundation, and Amnesty International France.
 Learn more about Lili-Anna.

-McConnell’s strategic direction is announced, guiding the allocation of resources over the coming decade.
-The strategy includes support for partners working in the three focus areas: Communities, Reconciliation and Climate.
+McConnell’s strategic direction was announced, guiding the allocation of resources over the coming decade.
+The strategy includes support for partners working in our three focus areas: Communities, Reconciliation and Climate.
 It also reaffirms the Foundation’s commitment to its Montreal roots.
 Innovative approaches are transitioned and integrated within focus areas.

-We have committed to publishing annual Year in Review reports with a view to increased transparency and accountability.
+We have committed to publishing annual Year in Review reports with the aim to increase transparency and accountability.
 These reviews shine a light on the work of our partners and share an overview of our finances, including both our charitable giving and impact investments.
-Find out more
+Find out more.

 Commitment to 100% impact investing